 Pelvic Floor Reconstruction

 Pelvic floor reconstruction is a surgical procedure that addresses a condition called pelvic organ prolapse.
 Prolapse occurs when one or all of your organs around your pelvis herniated or collapse into your vagina.
 It’s not a life-threatening condition; you may not even have any symptoms.
-But if you do, several treatment options are available to you, including pelvic floor reconstruction.
+But if you do, several treatment options are available to you by gynecologist, Dr. Zelmanovich in Midtown Manhattan, including pelvic floor reconstruction.

 Prolapse often occurs because of muscle or ligament damage.
 These muscles and ligaments support your pelvic floor, but a difficult labor or a hysterectomy can leave them weak.
 Other causes are the menopausal lack of estrogen and chronic pressure on your abdomen from lifting, coughing and constipation.
 The types of prolapse you can experience include: